May 14, 2020-Update on how the clinic is currently operating:

 No evening clinics until further notice.

-If you are over 60 and please consider completing a "Goals of Care".
+If you are over 60 please consider completing a "Goals of Care" (Green sleeve).
 This can be done by telephone consultation.
+Information on Goals of Care ("Green Sleeves") can be found at:

-Any non-essential appointments such as yearly check ups (complete medicals), insurance forms, drivers medicals, are NOT being booked at this time.
-Call back after April 20th to ask about booking.
-We want as few people as possible in the clinic at the same time.
+Any non-essential appointments such as yearly check ups (complete medicals), insurance forms, are NOT being booked at this time.
+Call back after May 30th to ask about booking.

 The Doctors are dedicated to making sure you have the health care you need in the community at this time.
 We have several options available: